 Are you brave enough to make a life change?

 I vividly remember going into school every day and moaning from the minute I got there till the minute I went home.
 Life, at that point, was pretty tough in our school.
-Many staff were dissatisfied, felt unsupported, under pressure and as a result many were unhappy in their posts.
+Many staff were dissatisfied, felt unsupported, under pressure and as a result, unhappy in their posts.

-I kept thinking, and had been for years, that there had to more to life than this but I wasn’t entirely sure what to do about it.
+I kept thinking that there had to more to life than this but I wasn’t sure what to do about it.
 I had a 6 year old, 4 year old twins and a self-employed husband to think of too.
-I needed to stay in teaching, because my husband’s income can vary and the construction industry wasn’t in a particularly good state.
+I had to stay in teaching, because my husband’s income varies and the construction industry wasn’t in a good state.

 I have always loved numbers – my favourite subjects at school were PE, Maths and Accounts.
 Apparently a weird combo, but there you go!
-I decided to enroll in a bookkeeping course, and I a winter religiously completing course work, and passing all my bookkeeping exams.
+I did a bookkeeping course, and passed all my bookkeeping exams.
 The following August I reduced my teaching commitment to 0.4 and started Adamson Bookkeeping Services.
 I loved the bookkeeping; it was fun, flexible and family friendly.
-It worked really well for us, and I was much happier at school.
-While things hadn’t changed at school, I just felt much more able to cope with it on a part-time basis.
+It worked well for us, and I was much happier at school.
+While things hadn’t changed at school, I felt more able to cope with it on a part-time basis.

 Happier family life

-This life change kept our family happy for a number of years, and although we had to make financial sacrifices, we were quite happy.
-However, as the years passed, we felt under more and more financial pressure – impending university costs, thoughts of our future planning and summer holidays were preying on my mind.
-We had happily given up foreign holidays for years, and never felt that we missed out, but I was beginning to be desperate to see the sun.
-University costs and retirement provision were also causing me real concern.
-As someone who craves stability and security, these issues needed to be solved, or I knew I would never be able to relax.
+This life change kept our family happy for years, and although we had to make financial sacrifices, we were quite happy.
+However, as the years passed, we were under more financial pressure – impending university costs, thoughts of our future planning and summer holidays were preying on my mind.
+We had happily given up foreign holidays for years, but I was beginning to be desperate to see the sun.
+University costs and retirement provision were also causing real concern.
+As someone who craves stability and security, these issues needed to be solved, or I knew I would never be happy.

 It had to be another business then.
-I don’t think I am exaggerating when I say I had hundreds of business ideas going through my head – from one hair-brained scheme to the next in the middle of night, I eventually came up with Your Money Sorted.
+I don’t think I am exaggerating when I say I had hundreds of business ideas going through my head – from one hair-brained scheme to the next, I eventually came up with Your Money Sorted.
 Another winter was spent traveling to various courses, hours were spent learning my new trade and by the following autumn I was a fully- fledged Financial Coach.